Pssst! It’s GG and the Bug’s Mummy here. *Warning – this post may contain square-words…

 The last week of school.
 It’s a nightmare, isn’t it?
 For the children it has been a week of excitement, drama (on and off the stage) celebrations, and gifts.
 For me it has been one parent failure after another.

 - Old-fashioned bar owner in the Lemonade kid.
 She had to have curly hair apparently.
 As I struggled to get my pre-Romantics heated curling tongs (not seen action for 30 years) out of the matted burning mess of hair, I entertained the notion of an emergency elfin cut on my daughter’s tresses, carefully grown out over the last 12 months.
 She arrived late for rehearsals.
 With straight hair and a whiff of matches…

 - Piano concert.
 Formal dress.
 Against my better judgement I acquiesced to the long dress and killer sandals that led to the fall, which caused half the gravel on the car park to take up residence in her knee-caps.

 - Year 2 leaver’s assembly.
 For several weeks now I have been pootling around towns and markets in search of the perfect costume for the Year 2 leaver’s assembly.
 My daughter is Hades.
 Hades – you know, God of the Underworld, ruler of Hell?
 Part of me wonders whether the Gods of fate conspired to match her named lolly stick with that particular character, or whether her teacher is trying to tell me something.
-As she entered the stage this was playing, and I recognised her immediately:
+As she entered the stage Arthur Brown’s Fire was playing, and I recognised her immediately.